ROAR ACEs

 Who the course is for?

-The course practices using trauma-informed approaches regarding Adverse Childhood Experiences (ACEs) and give delegates the knowledge and confidence to use those approaches when working with children and young people.
+The ROAR ACEs course practices using trauma-informed approaches regarding Adverse Childhood Experiences (ACEs) and gives delegates the knowledge and confidence to use those approaches when working with children and young people.

 1. To improve our knowledge of the nature and extent of ACEs.